51Degrees/Device-Detection/nginx/README.md

 <sup>Need [.NET](https://github.com/51Degrees/.NET-Device-Detection "THE Fastest and most Accurate device detection for .NET") | [Java](https://github.com/51Degrees/Java-Device-Detection "THE Fastest and most Accurate device detection for Java") | [PHP Script](https://github.com/51Degrees/51Degrees-PHP)?</sup>

+The NGINX module is currently in beta.
+Any bugs reported will be added to the stable release.

 ## Introduction

 In nginx.config, use like...